AbsaOSS/hermes/_docs/0.3/build-process.md

 redirect_from: /docs/build-process
 ---

-The whole project is sbt and scala based.
+The whole project is SBT and Scala based.

 #### Dependencies

-The projects is known to work with:
+The tools are known to work with:

 - Java 8
 - Scala 2.11.12
 - Spark 2.4.X

-_A cross compilation is in the works_
+_A cross-compilation is in the works_

 #### Test